google/swift-jupyter/README.md

 #### (Optional) 3.
 Install CUDA

-(Optional) If you want to use a Swift toolchain with CUDA, and if you have not installed CUDA on your system using other means, then install CUDA in your Conda environment:
+If you want to use a Swift toolchain with CUDA, and if you have not installed CUDA on your system using other means, then install CUDA in your Conda environment:

 ```bash
 conda install cudatoolkit cudnn